cerner/terra-core/packages/terra-demographics-banner/docs/README.md

 # Terra Demographics Banner

 The demographics component is used to display demographic information about a person in a condensed, easy to read format.
+Demographics Banner must be inside the Base component with locale.
+All related translations are required to be loaded before Demographics Banner renders.

 ## Getting Started